goschtl/zope/Sandbox/J1m/zkzopeserver/src/zc/zkzopeserver/README.txt

 Some notes on the monitor server:

-- A momnitor server won't be useful unless you've registered some command plugins.
+- A monitor server won't be useful unless you've registered some command plugins.

 - ``zc.monitor`` isn't a dependency of ``zc.zkzopeserver`` and won't